If you have team members employed through Remote in Belarus and need urgent assistance, please contact your Remote representative.

 Remote makes employment in Nigeria easy.
 With our localized contracts, easy invoice management, and best-in-class compliance, you can grow your global team with confidence.
-Note that we can currently employ contractors in Nigeria but our employer of record services are not yet live.

 With a population of more than 200 million people, Nigeria is one of the top ten most populous nations on Earth.
 A member state of the African Union and home to Africa’s largest economy, Nigeria has a wealth of skilled workers, especially in tech.
 Lagos, Nigeria’s largest city, has been called “the Silicon Valley of Africa.”
 In addition, Nigeria is home to a thriving film industry, known as Nollywood.

 Cost of living index

 VAT - standard rate

 GDP - real growth rate

 Looking to employ workers in Nigeria?
 Companies hiring in Nigeria must either own a local legal entity or work with a global employment platform like Remote that can legally provide employment services in the country.

 Remote can employ team members in Nigeria and keep you compliant at all times.
 Remote can hire, onboard, and pay your Nigerian team so you don't have to set up local HR services in the region.
 Remote also makes it easy to pay contractors in Nigeria.
 Sign up now to get started or talk to an expert for more details.

 Nigeria recognizes two classes of workers.
 There are “workers,” who usually perform manual or administrative labor, and “employees,” who perform work that requires additional training or education.
 Different laws and regulations apply to each group.
 For workers of all types, it is best for companies to draft written employment contracts to ensure both sides understand the terms of the arrangement.

 If you are looking to employ workers in Nigeria, contact Remote to learn about your options.